 WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

-We interacted with over 4 million Romanians during our activity.
+We interacted with over 5 million Romanians during our activity.
 We listened to their opinions and questions and here is a summary of the most relevant things about WEEE, to help you understand what they are, what they contain and why it's good to collect and recycle them, as well as where you can hand over them.

 What's WEEE?

-WEEE means all electrical and electronic equipment obsolete that worked with the help of batteries or based on electricity: refrigerator, iron, washing machine, TVs, computers, mobile phones, radio cassette players, video cameras, microwave ovens, etc. Basically, they are all around you and significantly contribute to your life quality.
+WEEE means all waste electrical and electronic equipment that worked with the help of batteries or based on electricity: refrigerator, iron, washing machine, TVs, computers, mobile phones, radio cassette players, video cameras, microwave ovens, etc. Basically, they are all around you and significantly contribute to your life quality.

 There are two very important reasons: